 The University of Auckland Faculty of Education was first established when the former Auckland College of Education and the University’s School of Education merged to form a single home for initial teacher education, educational studies, and counselling and social work on 1 September 2004.

-The government’s rationale for merging Auckland College of Education with the University’s School of Education was to bring together the strong professional practice focus of the College with the proven research expertise of the University in order to strengthen the quality of students’ educational experience.
+The government’s rationale for merging the Auckland College of Education with the University’s School of Education was to bring together the strong professional practice focus of the College with the proven research expertise of the University in order to strengthen the quality of students’ educational experience.

 In 2015 its name was broadened to the Faculty of Education and Social Work to better recognise the work and qualifications offered.